fbpx

 Daria White Paik

-World renowned potter Daria White Paik teaches the next generation of artsts in our ceramics studio.
-Daria began working as a Studio Assistant at the Ann Arbor Art Center in 1999 and, in 2006, began teaching.
-She grew up in Seoul, South Korea, receiving a Bachelor of Science in Nursing in 1983.
-In 1988 she moved to the US, where she took foundational courses in ceramics at the University of Alabama in the late 1990s.
+Daria grew up in Seoul, South Korea, receiving a Bachelor of Science in Nursing in 1983.
+In 1988 she moved to the US, where she took foundational courses in ceramics at the University of Alabama in the late 1990’s.
 After completing a two-year internship, Daria was elected to a full membership at the Ann Arbor Potter’s Guild and has taught there occasionally over the last 18 years.
-For the past 10 years, she has also taught many workshops at Glacier Hills Senior Living Community.
-As an instructor at the Art Center, you will find Daria instructing wheel throwing, hand building, surface decoration, brush making and drum making for both adults and children.
+She was a student advisor and manager from 2008 – 2016 at Washtenaw Community College.
+For the past 10 years, she has also taught many workshops at Glacier Hills Senior Living Community in addition to leading various ceramics, ceramic drum-making, or brush-making workshops at Washtenaw Community College, Saline Art Center, Lansing Potters Guild, Jackson Potters Guild, Pewabic Pottery, and the University of Michigan Museum of Art, in addition to giving both a throwing demo and speech at the Ann Arbor Women Speakers Series.

 Eve Bratten